bgcodehub/azure-terraform-builds/lvl3-azure-aks-sql/README.md

 In Level 3, I aimed to seamlessly integrate Azure Kubernetes Service (AKS) with Azure SQL Database to establish a robust, scalable infrastructure.

+Below is the outline of my progress and approach:

+### Progress:

 ## Infrastructure Breakdown

 ### 1. **Azure Provider Configuration**